luispadron/UICircularProgressRing/README.md

 ### Manually

-1. Simply download the `UICircularProgressRingView.swift` file from [here](https://github.com/luispadron/UICircularProgressRing/tree/master/UICircularProgressRing) into your project, make sure you point to your projects target
+1. Simply download the `UICircularProgressRingView.swift` and `UICircularProgressRingLayer.swift` files from [here](https://github.com/luispadron/UICircularProgressRing/tree/master/UICircularProgressRing) into your project, make sure you point to your projects target

 ## Usage